t3mujin/t3mujinpack/README.md

 ## Install
-Go to Styles box in Lighttable mode, click Import and select all or only the ones you want to install.
-It should become available in the styles box or the styles quick access icon in Darkroom mode.
+1. Go to Styles box in Lighttable mode.
+2. Click Import and select all or only the ones you want to install.

 ## Uninstall
-Go to Styles box in Lighttable mode, select the style and click Delete.
-Must be done manually for all.
+1. Close Darktable.
+2. Open a Terminal window.
+3. Go to the folder where the styles were extracted.
+4. Run remove_t3mujinpack.sh.
+  1. This script will try to locate the Darktable database files at its default location.
+If, for some reason, those are at a different location you can pass that as a script parameter: remove_t3mujinpack.sh /some/folder/data.db
+  2. A list of installed styles will be shown before deletion.

+Styles can also be deleted from Darktable's Styles box in Lighttable mode.

+## Upgrade
+There is no direct way to upgrade the styles, the solution is to reinstall them.

+1. Run the Uninstall steps above, it won't remove the edited images or even delete the keywords associated with the tags.
+2. Install the styles following the steps from above.

 ## Usage
 Just apply the selected preset, And you're ready to go.